ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_vsd_transformation/uz_vsd_transformation.rst

 Multi-phase VSD and Park transformation IP-Core
 ===============================================

-- IP-cores for multi-phase VSD and Park transformation (six-phase and nine-phase versions implemented individually)
+- IP-cores for multi-phase VSD and Park transformation (three-phase, six-phase and nine-phase versions implemented individually)
 - Applies multi-phase VSD transformation to input and Park transformation to only alpha and beta values
 - Performs respective inverse transformation
 - Input interface is PL-only